nextstrain/ncov/narratives/ncov_sit-rep_pl_2020-03-27.md

 <!-- * We received new sequences from South America this week, but sampling remains sparse.
 There may be more COVID activity in this region than is captured in the available data, but we cannot say for sure. -->

 **Azja**
-* Mamy dowody na niedawny eksport COVID-19 z Iranu
+* Mamy dowody na niedawny eksport COVID-19 z Iranu.
 <!-- * We find evidence for recent export of COVID-19 from Iran.-->

 **Afryka**